For urgent consular assistance call

 There's no formal public transport system in Vanuatu.

 Several international cruises schedule stopovers in Vanuatu.
-These are currently suspended due to COVID-19.

 Arrival into Vanuatu by private yacht is subject to approval processes and quarantine.
-See the Travel COVID-19 section.
+See the Travel section.

 More information: